Rudolf Bahro: Response

 On 22 August 1977, the West German magazine Der Spiegel published an extract from The Alternative and an interview with Bahro, during which he admitted writing the book.
 The next day, Bahro was arrested and taken to the Berlin-Hohenschönhausen prison.
 That evening, West German television stations ARD and ZDF broadcast Bahro's interview.

 In early September, the book went on sale.
 The first edition was sold out before delivery, and was translated into other languages.
 The Alternative sparked debate in the West European left about the nature of socialism.
-For Herbert Marcuse, Bahro's book was "the most important contribution to Marxist theory and practice that has appeared in recent decades"; a similar view was expressed by the Trotskyist Ernest Mandel.
+From November 16-19 an "International Congress on and for Rudolf Bahro" was held in West Berlin.
+Notable leftists from around Europe, such as Herbert Marcuse, Pierre Frank, Rudi Dutschke, and others attended.
+Their contributions were subsequently published.
+They also called for Bahro's release from prison.
+Among the attendees was Herbert Marcuse, who considered Bahro's book "the most important contribution to Marxist theory and practice that has appeared in recent decades;" a similar view was expressed by the Trotskyist Ernest Mandel, who called the book "the most important theoretical work to come out of the countries that have abolished capitalism since Leon Trotsky's The Revolution Betrayed."
 To Lawrence Krader, Bahro was the "conscience of the revolution, the strength of the truth".
-Rudi Dutschke was critical, classifying Bahro as detached from Leninism with too little respect for human rights and calling his suggestions "totally unrealistic".
+Rudi Dutschke was critical, classifying Bahro as detached from Leninism with too little respect for human rights and calling his suggestions "totally unrealistic."
+In contrast Ivan Szelenyi criticized what he referred to as Bahro's "neo-Leninism" and "neo-Bolshevism."